Why not “constructive transparency”?

 After all, ambiguity is a source of complexity and necessitates the excessive complexity associated with regulation – intended to improve customer value but [as an unintended consequence(?)] a costly paradox – whereas, transparency acts as a form of self-regulation.

-With a tool that can identify multiple inter-connections [causal relationships] within a complex system – such as a bank – and measure the number, nature and integrity of interactions within entire ecosystems, systems, networks, sub-systems, processes, etc. it would be track multiple counter-party arrangements.
+With a tool that can identify interdependencies and inter-connections [causal relationships] within a complex system – such as a bank – and measure the number, nature and integrity of dynamic interactions within entire ecosystems, systems, networks, sub-systems, processes, etc. it is possible to track multiple counter-party arrangements.

 But, of course, such a tool would need to have been rigorously tested to ensure it is fit for purpose, be ‘tamper proof’, objective, operate in real-time and commercially sensitive information remain, assuredly, confidential.